Microsoft launches the Transfrom to Net Zero initiative for climate protection. Discover what that means and how companies can contribute

 For a long time, the project to become net zero meant the obligation of a company to minimize its greenhouse gas emissions and to offset remaining emissions through measures outside of the direct footprint.
 With increasing awareness of the pressure to act to limit global warming, the definition of net zero has also evolved though.
 Today it means a specific set of commitments that help reduce emissions.
 Including achieving zero emissions by 2050.

-Global greenhouse gas emissions must be halved by 2030 and eliminated by the middle of the century.
+Global greenhouse gas emissions must be halved by 2030 and eliminated "on the bottom line" by the middle of the century.
 The motto: All emissions must be offset and, after deducting any compensation, be zero.
 If a company emits 1 tonne of CO2 per year, it must draw this reverse conclusion from the atmosphere.
-For example, by planting forests.
+For example through the Forest planting.

 Application areas for net zero measures

-Due to the currently rather vague definition of net zero, the framework and standards for implementing the goals are still being developed at many companies.
-One thing is especially important: Reduce as many emissions as quickly as possible.
+Due to the currently rather vague definition of Net Zero, the framework and standards for implementing the goals are still being developed in many companies.
+Above all, one thing is important: to reduce as many emissions as quickly as possible.

 To do this, a company must first get a comprehensive overview of its emission sources.
 Typically, emissions can be divided into three areas: Scope 1, Scope 2 and Scope 3 emissions.